-Figure 2.
-Value chain map of the Sri Lanka coconut kernel product sector (Pathiraja et al., 2013b)
+Figure 2: Value chain map of coconut kernel product sector

+Source: (Pathiraja et al., 2013b)

-The economic structure of the coconut industry in Sri Lanka in equilibrium displacement model (EDM) form is shown in Appendix Figure 1.
-A summary is shown in Figure 3a and 3b.
-This framework is based on the detailed mapping of the various sector value chains reported in (Pathiraja et al., 2015).
+The economic structure of the coconut industry in Sri Lanka in equilibrium displacement model (EDM) form is shown in Figure 3.
+This is based on the detailed mapping of the various sector value chains reported in (Pathiraja et al., 2015).
 Following previous EDM studies (Mounter et al., 2007; Mounter et al., 2008; Zhao, 1999; Zhao et al., 2003), each rectangle represents a production function.
 The arrows represent demand and supply relationships where an arrow head represents a product demand while the arrow shaft indicates the supply of a product.
 The ovals represent factor supplies and product demands where an exogenous shift would occur.

 The industry is vertically disaggregated into coconut production, processing, marketing and consumption.
 Horizontally it is segmented into four major product groups.
-Thus, there are eight industry sectors in the model: fresh nut retailing, desiccated coconut processing, export marketing of desiccated coconut, copra processing, coconut oil processing, export marketing of coconut oil, domestic marketing of coconut oil, and "other products" processing.
-This is similar to the model of Henderson et al. (2006).
+Thus there are eight industry sectors in the model: fresh nut retailing, desiccated coconut processing, export marketing of desiccated coconut, copra processing, coconut oil processing, export marketing of coconut oil, domestic marketing of coconut oil, and "other products" processing.
+This is similar to the Henderson et al. (2006) model of an Indonesian coconut industry.